 Bathing or Showering Components Tips to gather the correct information How does the customer bathe?
-Use open-ended questions or inquiry statements Ask what happens for each part of the bathing process.
+Ask what happens for each part of the bathing process.
 Here are some suggestions: Who turns the water on and sets the temperature?
 Describe how the customer's body and hair are being washed.